ArmDeveloperEcosystem/ecosystem-dashboard-for-arm/poc/RESULTS.md

-# Conversational package search — production candidate validation
+# Conversational package search — validation and release status

 Date: 23 September 2026.
 Review: [PR #1092](https://github.com/ArmDeveloperEcosystem/ecosystem-dashboard-for-arm/pull/1092).
 Base: upstream `main`, `e1871540f0a3e42e7588ab44b09e4796de967fd8`.

-This revision closes the eight previously documented natural-language recall misses, fixes additional independent-review findings, and supplies a deployable API with an explicit production configuration.
-It has been exercised locally on Linux Arm64 behind a certificate-verified HTTPS proxy.
-It is a candidate for the team's staging and release process; the live dashboard has not been changed.
+The search implementation has passed the checks below, including a Linux Arm64 API image behind a certificate-verified local HTTPS proxy.
+It is ready for team review and staging acceptance; the live dashboard has not been changed.

-## Product changes
+## What was validated

 - English stemming and conversational framing recover ordinary paraphrases while preserving requested capabilities.
 TLS toolkits, playbooks, graph relationships,